 Bear in mind that investigations are on behalf of the district council and not those reporting alleged breaches.

-I wish to report a suspected breach of planning control, please go to our reporting page:
+To report a suspected breach of planning control, please go to our reporting page:

 The Enforcement Team will conduct investigations in line with the Enforcement Statement.